 Savoy Building & Scaleworks

 Purchased by Weston Urban with a vision of something fabulous, The Savoy Building has been transformed into the venture tech company Scaleworks new home.
-After many rounds of bidding and value engineering, Metropolitan was selected as the general contractor along with Alamo Architects for the massive face lift to the 130 year old building.
+After many rounds of bidding and value engineering, METRO was selected as the general contractor along with Alamo Architects for the massive face lift to the 130 year old building.

 Construction began on the historic building in February with demolition and rough-in of the new MEP systems.
 Shortly thereafter a major roadblock was hit, the main service from the electrical company was crossed and needed to be corrected.
 Being that was originally four separate buildings being combined into one, the electrical supplier CPS Energy was going to require a vault be installed in the middle of Houston Street.
 This was not in anyones budget.
 After numerous meetings and brainstorming, CPS Energy allowed the service to be rebuilt in the basement with out the vault.
 With the building power crisis solved, the finish-out commenced.
 The two floors totaled 25,000 square feet with very specific tenant driven designs to showcase the original hardwood floors, the expansive corridors, and the 13′ ceilings.
 Upgrades to the two floors included a full kitchen to host office parties, a nap room, mother’s room, collaborative office environments, and a new roof top terrace.
 Many high end finishes were included in the construction of this magnificent space such as 8 x 8 Italian cement tile, premium quartz counter tops, antique hardware, and custom stainless steel counter tops.